Opdivo: 7 things you should know

 - Opdivo belongs to the class of medicines known as checkpoint inhibitors.
 It may also be called a programmed death receptor-1 (PD-1) blocking antibody.

-- Approved to treat many different types of cancers including advanced melanoma, lung cancer, kidney cancer, classical Hodgkin lymphoma, squamous cell cancer of the esophagus or squamous cell cancer of the head and neck, bladder cancer, and liver cancer
+- Approved to treat many different types of cancers including advanced melanoma, advanced or metastatic gastrointestinal or esophageal cancer, lung cancer, kidney cancer, classical Hodgkin lymphoma, squamous cell cancer of the esophagus or squamous cell cancer of the head or neck, bladder cancer, advanced renal cell carcinoma, and liver cancer

 - Also approved to treat a type of metastatic colorectal cancer in adults and children over the age of 12 that has progressed despite treatment.